 Henkel Award for Outstanding Graduate Research in Polymer Science & Engineering

 The Henkel Award of Outstanding Graduate Research in Polymer Science and Engineering was established to recognize a PhD graduate student or recent graduate who has completed an outstanding PhD thesis in research at a university in the US or Canada.
-The award is administered and sponsored by the POLY division of the ACS, the Polymer Education Committee (POLYED), and the PMSE division of the ACS.
+The award is administered and sponsored by the POLY and PMSE divisions of the ACS.
 Previously, this award was known as the AkzoNobel Award for Outstanding Graduate Research in Polymer Chemistry.
 This award is presented annually in the fall at the national ACS meeting during the POLY/PMSE award program.

-Nominators must be a member or affiliate of the POLY division and must be the nominee’s thesis supervisor or someone familiar with the nominee’s work.
+Nominators must be a member or affiliate of the POLY division and must be the nominee’s thesis supervisor or someone intimately familiar with the nominee’s work.
+A complete nomination package comprises: